jyoung4242/articles/pathfinding/pathfindingpart1.md

 etc etc.

 Pathfinding is also a algorithm tool to calculate the shortest path through a graph network.
 A graph network is a series of nodes and edges to form a chart.
-For more information on this, I recommend googling 'Graph Theory'
+For more information on this: [click here](https://www.google.com/search?q=Graph%20Thoery)

 For the sake of clarity, there are two algorithms we specifically dig into with this demonstration: Dijkstra's Algorithm and A\*.